 Wilder smoothing techniques can be applied in both commodity and currency trading.
 The examples in Wilder’s book are based on assets, and not just stocks.
 The movement indicators can be applied towards stocks as well.
 Few stocks have price characteristics which are similar to commodities.
 Blue chip stocks and stocks with low volatility will not generate enough signals based on Wilder’s metrics.
 Traders may need to adjust the indicator settings and the signal metrics according to the type of the stock.

 Directional Movement shows whether downside or upside movement is stronger, and ADX shows the strength or weakness of that movement.
 The ADX line shows the strength of the price move.
-An asset is considered to be trending when the ADX line is above 25, and ranging when the ADX line is below 25.
+A stock is considered to be trending when the ADX line is above 25, and ranging when the ADX line is below 25.

 Many traders also consider an ADX reading above 20 as trending, and below 20 as non-trending.
 When used in combination with Directional Movement, ADX can confirm trade signals.
 For upward trending strategies, the ADX should ideally be above 20 (or 25) for taking trades in potential uptrends or downtrends.
 For trading strategies that trade on sideways movement (ranges) then ADX should be below 20 (or 25).